 - Fresh fruit or fruit salad.
 To keep this breakfast on the lighter side, fruit is such a great option.

 - Yogurt.
-Serve on the side or add a spoonful on top of your pancakes.
+Serve on the side or add a spoonful on top.

 - Bacon, sausage, or ham.
 Anyone else love the bacon/maple syrup combo?